Indirect data-driven predictive control and the state-space predictor: DDPC AND TRAJECTORY PREDICTORS

 In \cite{dong2008closed}, Dong et al. refer to TPC with the fixed-length predictor and $r = \delta_0$ as closed-loop SPC.
 They show that unlike the subspace predictor, the fixed-length predictor works with training data gathered in closed loop.
-In \cite{chiuso2025harnessing}, Chiuso et al. use the fixed-length predictor to derive a separation principle for DDPC when the cost is the sum of quadratic penalties on $u_f(t)$ and $y_f(t)$, there are no constraints, and the training data come from an underlying LTI stochastic system.
-The separation principle implies that in this setting, there is no loss of optimality from separating predictor identification from the rest of DDPC design.

-In \cite{liu2025closed}, Liu and Jansson use a predictor (introduced in \cite{jansson2003subspace}) with $\Phi^u$ and $\Phi^y$ structured as in the fixed-length predictor, but with $\Phi^p$ either unstructured (as in the transient predictor) or constrained to have low rank.
-Liu and Jansson first fit a high-order autoregressive-with-exogenous-inputs (ARX) vector time series model to construct $\Phi^u$ and $\Phi^y$, then fit the residual $y_f(t) - \Phi^u u_f(t) - \Phi^y y_f(t) = \Phi^p z_p(t) + \varepsilon_f(t)$ for $\Phi^p$ via least squares, optionally with a low-rank constraint that they satisfy using the singular value decomposition.
+In \cite{chiuso2025harnessing}, Chiuso et al. use the fixed-length predictor to provide conditions under which separating identification from the rest of DDPC design incurs no loss of optimality.
+In \cite{liu2025closed}, Liu and Jansson use a predictor with $\Phi^u$ and $\Phi^y$ structured as in the fixed-length predictor, but with $\Phi^p$ either unstructured (as in the transient predictor) or constrained to have low rank.